 2. Keep an eye on tire pressure.

 During your trip, watch your tire pressure.
 This is not just to make sure you’re not going flat, but because properly inflated tires give you better gas mileage.
 Having the windows down on the highway also reduces your gas mileage.
+Aside from use in vending machines, most tire-filling stations and gas station vacuums only accept quarters, so it’s worth having a few rolls to spare on your trip.

 3. Check your spare tire — and learn how to change it.